front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 ### Our new Homepage

-You don't need to anticipate every **UI** or **Business** components in your application.
+We don't need to anticipate every **UI** or **Business** components in your application.
 When your component will begin to get bigger, the need to extract some of them will come naturally.

-To illustrate this point, we are going to first add a hardcoded version of our map into the homepage.
-Then we will extract it into its own module and finally we are going to fetch the required data from the **GraphQl schema**.
+To illustrate this point, we are going to create the first version of our map into the homepage with hardcoded values for the store coordinates, we will fetch them later from the backend.

+Then we will extract it into its own module and finally we are going to fetch the required data from the **GraphQL schema**.

 Our first working version will look like: